Pegasystems-Poland/vehicle-damage-reporting/README.md

 ### Structure
 There are two projects:

- - _FVM_ - developing framework with UI component for choosing damaged parts of vehicle
+ - _FVM_ - framework containing UI component that allows user to choose damaged parts of vehicle
  - _SampleApp_ - sample application which demonstrates how to import and use _FVM_ framework

 ### Run sample project